 If one of more of the following hallmarks is identified then the arrangement must be reported:

-• If it does not ensure that the same assets benefit from depreciation rules in more than one country.
+- If it ensures that the same assets benefit from depreciation rules in more than one country.

-• If it does not enable the same income to benefit from tax relief in more than one jurisdiction.
+- If it allows the same income to benefit from tax relief in more than one jurisdiction.